Table of contents

 I planned to get out of my comfort zone and try it out.
 But it didn't happen 🙈.

-During the CodeNewbie's challenge, Virtual Coffee planned lightning talks.
+During a CodeNewbie challenge, Virtual Coffee planned lightning talks.
 It's a yearly internal members' event where each participating member gives a 10-minute talk about tech-related topics.

 Like in previous years, I didn't have any plan to participate in this talk except to be a cheerleader.

 I do have a few experiences in public speaking.
-I was a guest in an episode of the Virtual Coffee podcast.
+I was a guest on an episode of the Virtual Coffee podcast.
 Then I participated in a Lunch & Learn at Virtual Coffee to introduce The Collab Lab with two other members as speakers.
 But I wasn't presenting alone in those events.
-Solo talk is definitely more challenging for me.
+Solo talk is much more challenging for me.

 But something was tickling in me to try this out.
 The audience of the talk is our members.
 So I thought, "Hey, it would be okay.
 It would be like talking to my friends but more formally.
 If this doesn't work, at least I've tried."

 In this article, I want to share how to turn your blog post into a virtual talk based on this experience.

 I hope it can help you if you plan to give your virtual talk for the first time! 😊

 Searching For Topic